mpodlasin/mpodlasin-website/src/pages/articles/iterables-and-iterators.md

 As you can see, we just created a `[Symbol.iterator]()` method under the `next` method.

 We've made this iterator it's own iterator by simply returning `this` - so it just returned itself.
+We've seen that that's exactly how the array iterator behaved.

-That's enough to make sure that our iterator works with `for ... of` loops even when used in them directly.
+That's enough to make sure that our iterator works with `for ... of` loops, even when used in them directly.

 ## State of an iterator

 It should be fairly clear by now that each iterator has a state associated with it.

-For example in our custom iterator for `IterableObject`, we kept the state - an `index` variable - as a closure.
+For example in our `IterableObject` iterator, we kept the state - an `index` variable - as a closure.

-After each iteration step, `index` was updated.
+After each iteration step, that `index` was updated.

 So what happens after the iteration process ends?
-It's simple - the iterator becomes useless and we can discard it.
+It's simple - the iterator becomes useless and we can (and should!) discard it.

 We can doublecheck that this happens even with iterators of native JavaScript objects.